pingcap/docs-dm/en/faq.md

     4. Set `syncers.safe-mode` to `true` in the `task.yaml`.
     5. After the incremental task replicates all missing data to the downstream, restart the task and set `safe-mode` to `false`.
     6. Restart the data source and set either `enable-relay` or `enable-gtid` to `false` in the source configuration file.
-- If none of the above conditions are met or if the data volume of the task is small, you can take these steps:
+- If none of the above conditions is met or if the data volume of the task is small, you can take these steps:
     1. Clean up imported data in the downstream database.
     2. Restart the data source and set either `enable-relay` or `enable-gtid` to `false` in the source configuration file.
     3. Create a new task and run the command `start-task task.yaml --remove-meta` to migrate data from the beginning again.